University vehicles or Long-term Leased Vehicles

 The university carries automobile insurance coverage for the vehicle and the employee.
 Therefore, it is not necessary to purchase insurance offered by the rental agency.
 The insurance coverage provided by the university is only available on vehicles rented or leased in the university's name (as described above) and for approved university functions/business.
 When renting a vehicle for a short-term, a university automobile insurance identification card should be in the driver's possession.
 A copy of the current insurance card can be obtained at the Risk Management website or by contacting Risk Management at 852-6925.

-For procedures on how to rent a vehicle in the name of the university, please refer to Purchasing Procedures 27.00 Vehicle Rental.
+For procedures on how to rent a vehicle in the name of the university, please refer to Purchasing Policy 36.00 Vehicle Rental.

 15 Passenger Vans